truecaller/ios-sdk/README.md

     }
     ```

-The profile object is of type TCTrueProfile (written in Objective C) which has a lot of fields providing user data:
+The profile object is of type TCTrueProfile (written in Objective C) which offers the following user data:

 ```
 typedef NS_ENUM(NSUInteger, TCTrueSDKGender) {